tekartik/process_run.dart/packages/process_run/doc/shell.md

 ## Running the script in synchronous mode

+`runSync` and `runExecutableArgumentsSync` are available since 0.14.1 in the global space and in the `Shell` class.
+They are synchronous version of `run` and `runExecutableArguments` respectively with some limitations.

 The synchronous mode is useful for testing.
 It is not recommended for production use as it is a synchronous call and will block until the child process terminates.